Adding Features#

 You can pretty easily find Find*.cmake’s for this and other libraries that you need with a quick search; most major packages have a helper library of CMake modules.
 See the chapter on existing package inclusion for more.

-Interprocedural optimization
+Interprocedural optimization#

-INTERPROCEDURAL*OPTIMIZATION, best known as _link time optimization* and the -flto flag, is available on very recent versions of CMake.
+INTERPROCEDURAL_OPTIMIZATION, best known as link time optimization and the -flto flag, is available on very recent versions of CMake.
 You can turn this on with CMAKE_INTERPROCEDURAL_OPTIMIZATION (CMake 3.9+ only) or the INTERPROCEDURAL_OPTIMIZATION property on targets.
 Support for GCC and Clang was added in CMake 3.8.
-If you set cmake_minimum_required(VERSION 3.9) or better (see CMP0069), setting this to ON on a target is an error if the compiler doesn't support it.
+If you set cmake_minimum_required(VERSION 3.9) or better (see CMP0069, setting this to ON on a target is an error if the compiler doesn’t support it.
 You can use check_ipo_supported(), from the built-in CheckIPOSupported module, to see if support is available before hand.
 An example of 3.9 style usage:

 include(CheckIPOSupported)